mikeholczer/meetapro/deck.md

   - If you understand the concepts, learning new technologies will be easier
 - There is no substitute for actually building things
   - Build projects
-  - Make mistakes and *learn how to fix them*
+  - Make mistakes and **learn how to fix them**
   - When you get stuck search for help
     - Talk with friends, co-workers
-    - Stackoverflow.com is a great resource
+    - Web search will probably find stackoverflow.com results
     - AI can be a good help (Math class calculator rule applies)

 ---